deweihu96/SPACE/README.md

   proteins = [p.decode('utf-8') for p in proteins]
 ```

-### Open Embedding Files with R
+In R:
 Install the `rhdf5` package to read the embedding files.
-The following code reads the embedding file `9606.h5` and prints the metadata, the first 5 embeddings, and the first 5 proteins.
+The following code reads the embedding file `xxx.h5`.

 ```R
 # Install required packages if not already installed